-Following on from Kim’s post on wonderful women in video games, I came to realise that when I’m given a choice, I’m more likely to choose a female character.
+Following Kim’s post on wonderful women in video games, I came to realise that I’m always more likely to choose a female character.
 I put this down to male leads being more typical and, in my opinion, the boring option when it comes to creating compelling protagonists.

 Thinking back to when they announced the box art for BioShock Infinite, there was a backlash about the generic ‘good guy’ cover-art because Elizabeth was the more interesting character.
 This is a good example of what’s on my mind.

 For me it started with Lara Croft in Tomb Raider when I got my PlayStation back in 1997 – and I promise it wasn’t about her pointy physique.
 Regardless of how good the design of any game is, I struggle to make that attachment between myself and the onscreen protagonist.
 I always feel like I’m controlling somebody else’s actions and it’s more prevalent when they’re able to speak.
 I think this is why it’s even more important that they’re interesting, not just in their backstory but also in their motivations and actions.

 The closest I’ve probably come to actually feeling like the character I’m playing as was with Gordon Freeman in Half-Life, because that’s exactly how it was crafted to be in the form of a silent hero.
 The title was groundbreaking at the time of release in 1998 for mixing first-person shooting mechanics with story and game design that made it so immersive.
 The unspeaking protagonist is quite common today – perhaps because it’s cheaper than employing voice-acting – but back to the subject of women in video games.